What Is a Physics Solver & Calculator?

 Pros

-- Outperforms leading frontier models with up to 17% higher accuracy
+- Outperforms most frontier models with up to 17% higher accuracy in solving complex problems

 Cons